Notebook (2004)

-Anno di Uscita: 2004
+Anno di uscita: 2004

-Nazione: United States of America
+Nazione: United States

 Regista: Nick Cassavetes

-Sceneggiatore: Jan Sardi, Jeremy Leven, Nicholas Sparks
+Writer: Jan Sardi, Jeremy Leven, Nicholas Sparks

-Compagnie: Avery Pix, Gran Via Productions, New Line Cinema
+Società: Avery Pix, Gran Via Productions, New Line Cinema

 Genere: Coming-Of-Age Fiction, Drama, Film Based On A Novel, Romance, Romance Film